 These issues loom large for 2020.
 RUC surveys sent to SVS members are essential to efforts for appropriate reimbursement but often only a minority is completed.
 We would ask all members to take them seriously.

-Francesco Aiello is associate professor of surgery in the division of vascular and endovascular surgery at the University of Massachusetts Medical School in Worcester, Massachusetts.
-Matthew Sideman is a practicing vascular surgeon in San Antonio, Texas.
+Francesco Aiello, MD, is associate professor of surgery in the division of vascular and endovascular surgery at the University of Massachusetts Medical School in Worcester, Massachusetts.
+Matthew Sideman, MD, is a practicing vascular surgeon in San Antonio, Texas.